Ann Thomson

 Ann Thomson (born 1933) is an Australian painter and sculptor.
 She is best known for her large-scale public commissions Ebb Tide (1987) for the Sydney Convention and Exhibition Centre and Australia Felix (1992) for the Seville World Expo.
-In 1998 she won the [Art Gallery of New South Wales' Wynne Prize.
+In 1998 she won the Art Gallery of New South Wales' Wynne Prize.
 Her work is held in national and international collections, including: the National Gallery of Australia, Canberra; Art Gallery of New South Wales, Sydney, Newcastle Art Gallery, Newcastle, Thyssen-Bornemisza Collection, Madrid and Villa Haiss Museum, Germany.

 Early life and education

 Ann Thomson was born in 1933 in Brisbane.
 She went to Somerville House, a private school in Brisbane also attended by Margaret Olley, Betty Churcher and art historian Joan Kerr.
 After school, she took painting classes with Richard Rodier Rivron and Jon Molvig.
 In 1957, Thomson moved to Sydney where she studied at the East Sydney Technical College (now the National Art School), graduating in 1962.
 She focused on drawing, sculpture and painting.
-During her education, she was taught by Godfrey Miller, John Passmore, John Olsen, Lyndon Dadswell, Davis Strachan and Dorothy Thornhill.
+During her education, she was taught by Godfrey Miller, John Passmore, John Olsen, Lyndon Dadswell, David Strachan and Dorothy Thornhill.
 While a young artist she also visited leading Australian modernist Ian Fairweather on Bribie Island, Queensland.